Photobook Community Meta-list 2025

 3 Interesting Things – Salome Erni (self-published)

-Chosen by 7 Gabriela Cendoya, 61 Sugar Paper, 66 Sébastien Cuvelier
+Chosen by 7 Gabriela Cendoya, 61 Sugar Paper, 66 Sébastien Cuvelier.

 3 Konkursas – Francesca Allen (Steidl)